 In years past, I curated the Northwest Literary Showcase at the Helsing Junction Sleepover music festival, served as an organizer for the Portland Zine Symposium, worked as an events coordinator for the Independent Publishing Resource Center, co-fronted the music project Letters, served on the editorial board of the Kithe literary journal, and co-hosted the second season of The Steer podcast.
 I'm a graduate of Portland State University’s MFA writing program

-Currently, I teach creative writing privately and through Portland Community College’s Community Education program, publish the zine series Basic Paper Airplane, and head up the Antiquated Future online store and record label.
-I'm in the early stages of a slightly skewed-reality novel and a nonfiction book about Pacific Northwest independent record label history.
+Currently, I teach creative writing privately and through Portland Community College’s Community Education program, publish the zine series Basic Paper Airplane, play in the band Golden Tiles, and head up the Antiquated Future online store and record label.
+I'm currently in the early stages of a slightly skewed-reality novel and a nonfiction book about Pacific Northwest independent record label history.